AckerlyXu/heima/articles/sql-database/sql-database-v12-plan-prepare-upgrade.md

 - [February 2015 Update for SQL Server Database Tooling in Visual Studio 2013](https://msdn.microsoft.com/data/hh297027)
 - [February 2015 Data-Tier Application Framework (DacFx) for Azure SQL Database V12](http://www.microsoft.com/zh-cn/download/details.aspx?id=45886)

+> [!NOTE]
-> [AZURE.NOTE] The preceding tool links were updated on or after March 2, 2015.
+> The preceding tool links were updated on or after March 2, 2015.
 We recommend that you use these newer updates of these tools.

 ### Restore to V12 of a deleted V11 database
 The following scenario explains that a deleted V11 Azure SQL database can be restored onto a V12 Azure SQL Database server.